zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md

 -   **Network**: Select **VPC**.
 -   **Network Billing Method**: Select a bandwidth based on your needs.

-    **Note:** If Windows 2008 R2 or earlier is running on the instance, you cannot use the[Management Terminal](intl.en-US/User Guide/Connect to instances/Connect to an instance by using the Management Terminal.md#) in the ECS console to connect to the GPU instance after the GPU driver is effective.
-Therefore, you must select **Assign Public IP**, or [Bind EIP](../../../../intl.en-US/User Guide/Bind an EIP.md#) after creating the instance.
+    **Note:** If Windows 2008 R2 or earlier is running on the instance, you cannot use the [Management Terminal](reseller.en-US/User Guide/Connect to instances/Connect to an instance by using the Management Terminal.md#) in the ECS console to connect to the GPU instance after the GPU driver is effective.
+Therefore, you must select **Assign Public IP**, or [bind EIP](../../../../reseller.en-US/User Guide/Bind EIP to cloud resources.md#) after creating the instance.

 -   **Log on Credentials**: Set a credential to log on to the instance.